-The Governance and Nominating Committee met four times during the fiscal year and each meeting was attended by all sitting members.
+The Governance and Nominating Committee met four times during the fiscal year and each meeting, except one, was attended by all sitting members.

-The Governance and Nominating Committee made the recommendation that Abney S. Boxley, III and John B. Williamson, III be nominated for re-election to the Board of Directors and to serve a three-year term beginning with the 2022 Annual Meeting and continuing until 2025.
-The Board approved this recommendation.
-The Governance and Nominating Committee also made the recommendation that Elizabeth A. McClanahan be nominated for election to the Board of Directors to fill the vacancy created by S. Frank Smith's retirement and to serve a three-year term beginning with the 2022 Annual Meeting and continuing until 2025.
+The Governance and Nominating Committee made the recommendation that Nancy Howell Agee, Jacqueline L. Archer, J. Allen Layman and Robert B. Johnston be nominated for election to the Board of Directors and to serve a three-year term beginning with the 2023 Annual Meeting and continuing until 2026.
 The Board approved this recommendation.

 The Governance and Nominating Committee annually evaluates and makes recommendations regarding Board committee structures, membership, leadership and accountability, and reviews and recommends committee charters to the Board for approval.
-The Committee is responsible for the review and evaluation of Director independence, ESG oversight, updating the Board on governance issues and making recommendations as needed and monitoring the Board's performance in light of all applicable laws, rules and regulations.
+The Committee is responsible for the review and evaluation of director independence, ESG oversight, updating the Board on governance issues and making recommendations as needed and monitoring the Board's performance in light of all applicable laws, rules and regulations.